stacysamuels10/Pocket-Barista/README.md

 ## **Requirements**

 "Pocket Barista" is deployed online, so all you need is this [link](https://63115d9f1f356f1d0a28de6d--pocket-barista.netlify.app/).
-It is designed to be used on your phone for ease of use while your brewing your coffee so it is best viewed on a mobile device.
+It is designed to be used on your phone for ease of use while you're brewing your coffee so it is best viewed on a mobile device.
 This site is a personal project to advance my skills in React/Redux.
 I was inspired to recreate an app that I use often called Coffee Book.
 The deployment is meant for ease of viewing on my personal portfolio and not intended to infringe on copyrighted material.

 ## How Pocket Barista Works